MSP360 Products

 In the next step, you need to create a backup destination.
 To do this, set a display name for your destination, select a region, and either choose the bucket you want to use or create a new one.

-Here, you can also choose if you want to use Amazon S3 transfer acceleration, which is a paid AWS feature that significantly increases your upload speed.
+You can also choose whether to use Amazon S3 transfer acceleration, a paid AWS feature that significantly increases your upload speed.

 After you are done, press “Next”.